-Command Purpose aaa authentication text-string password-prompt String of text that will be displayed when the user is prompted to enter a password.
+Command Purpose aaa authentication password-prompt text-string String of text that will be displayed when the user is prompted to enter a password.

 1. 2.
-2. 6 Creating the Authentication Database with the Local Priviledge enable password { [encryption-type] encrypted-password} [level level]
+2. 6 Creating the Authentication Database with the Local Privilege enable password { [encryption-type] encrypted-password} [level level]

-To create the enable password database with the local priviledge level, run enable password { [encryption-type] encrypted-password} [level level] in global configuration mode.
-To cancel the enable password database, run no enable password [level level].
+To create the enable password database with the local privilege level, run enable password in global configuration mode.
+To cancel the enable password database, run no enable password.

-no enable password [level /evel]
+no enable password [level level]